gpeterson406/GreenwoodBanner_Book/_book/01-preface.md

 While not always required, for many of the analyses, we will tap into a large suite of additional functions available in R packages by "installing" (basically downloading) and then "loading" the packages.
-There are some packages that we will use frequently, starting with the ``mosaic``  package (Pruim, Kaplan, and Horton, tab in the lower right panel of RStudio.
+There are some packages that we will use frequently, starting with the ``mosaic`` package [@R-mosaic].
+To install an R package, go to the **Packages** tab in the lower right panel of RStudio.
 Click on the **Install** button and then type in the name of the package in the box (here type in ``mosaic``).
 RStudio will try to auto-complete the package name you are typing which should help you make sure you got it typed correctly.
 This will be the first of *many* times that we will mention that R is case sensitive -- in other words, ``Mosaic`` is different from ``mosaic`` in R syntax and this sort of thing applies to everything you do in R. You should only need to install each R package once on a given computer.
 If you ever see a message that R can't find a package, make sure it appears in the list in the **Packages** tab and if it doesn't, repeat the previous steps to install it.

 After installing the package, we need to load it to make it active in a given work session.
 Go to the command prompt and type (or copy and paste) ``require(mosaic)`` :